Iltsistav01/pmv-thermal-comfort-tool-heraklion/README.md

 If you use this code, please cite:

-> Iltsidis, S. (2025). *Investigation of Energy Performance and Thermal Comfort in Residential Buildings through Processing of Energy Consumption and Indoor Air Property Time Series*.
-Undergraduate Thesis, Department of Mechanical Engineering, Hellenic Mediterranean University.
+> Iltsidis, S. (2025), Undergraduate Thesis, Department of Mechanical Engineering, Hellenic Mediterranean University. *Investigation of Energy Performance and Thermal Comfort in Residential Buildings through Processing of Energy Consumption and Indoor Air Property Time Series*.
+Published:https://apothesis.hmu.gr/items/c1962d12-7b25-4812-a90e-bcfa90d6e8f2

 ---